 Rules of procedure have been prepared for the Board of Directors of Roblon.
 These rules of procedure are updated annually by the Board of Directors.
 Among other things, the rules of procedure include an annual cycle of planned subjects, guidelines for the Board of Directors in relation to the Executive Management and the tasks and duties of the Chairman, Deputy Chairman and committee chairmen.

-A minimum of five ordinary board meetings are held each year, four of which are scheduled around the consideration and approval of the Company's quarterly reports, and one board meeting is held prior to Roblon's annual general meeting.
+A minimum of six ordinary board meetings are held each year, four of which are scheduled around the consideration and approval of the Company's quarterly reports.